 Although it may create more work, you can avoid the temptation of drinking and driving by having a holiday event at your home.
 If you decide to do this, be ready to open your home to a person who has had too much to drink and can’t drive and making driving arrangements for guests who enjoyed themselves a little too much.

 A DUI conviction can cause you problems in all areas of your life, from your work to your family and your finances.
-If you are facing a DUI charge–which can result in jail and fines, along with other punishments and requirements you’ll have to meet–talk to a criminal lawyer in Denver, CO for help with your case.
+If you are facing a DUI charge–which can result in jail and fines, along with other punishments and requirements you’ll have to meet–talk to a DUI lawyer Denver, CO trusts for help with your case.
 Your attorney can explain what is going to happen, give you a realistic outlook on your case, explain your options and help prepare your defense.

 Thanks to Richard J. Banta, P.C. for their insight into criminal law and avoiding holiday DUIs.